TeamArgos/argos/README.md

 Argos is a system for controlling IoT devices (currently we support smart lighting).
 The Argos system will learn patterns in how users interact with their devices and notify the user when their device is in the wrong state.

-For example, it a light is left on and the light is normally off under those conditions (i.e. user is away from home at 4:30pm) then the user will get a notification that the light is on.
+For example, if a light is left on and the light is normally off under those conditions (i.e. user is away from home at 4:30pm) then the user will get a notification that the light is on.

 ### Problem